SANDAG/ABM/docs/running.md

 ## Running ABM3

-To open the EMME application from the created scenario directory, users need to go to the *emme_project* folder, and double-click on the *start_emme_with_virtualenv.bat* file.
+To open the EMME application from the created scenario directory, users need to go to the *emme_project* folder, and double-click on the *emme_project.emp* file.
 This opens up the EMME application, where the application prompts the choice of a scenario.
 It is recommended to select the main highway scenario (Scen.
 100) to start off the model run, although other scenarios may be selected as well.

 Following this step, users should open the *EMME Modeler* by clicking on the gold square icon at the top left of the screen.
 <br>